If you still have your iPhone, iPad, or iPod touch

 - Contact your carrier for help transferring service to a new owner.
 If you aren't using a SIM card with your device, you can contact them to get help transferring service to the new owner.

-If you no longer have your iOS device
+If you no longer have your iPhone, iPad, or iPod touch

 - Ask the new owner to erase all content and settings using the above steps.

 - If you're using iCloud and Find My iPhone on the device, sign in to iCloud.com or the Find My iPhone app on another device, select the device, and click Erase.
 After the device has been erased, click Remove from Account.

 - If you're switching to a non-Apple phone, deregister iMessage.